tensorflow/neural-structured-learning/README.md

 [form](https://docs.google.com/forms/d/1AQEcPSgmwWBJj3H2haEytF4C_fr1aotWaHjCEXpPm2A);
 we would love to hear from you.

+## Featured Usage

+Please see the [usage page](usage.md) to learn more about how NSL is being discussed and used in the open source community.

 ## Release Notes

 Please see the [release notes](RELEASE.md) for detailed version updates.